 We invite you to shape the future of IBM, including product roadmaps, by submitting ideas that matter to you the most.
 Here's how it works:

-Start by posting ideas and requests to this portal to enhance a Power product or service.
-Take a look at ideas others have posted and upvote them if they matter to you,
+Start by searching and reviewing ideas and requests to enhance a product or service.
+Take a look at ideas others have posted, and add a comment, vote, or subscribe to updates on them if they matter to you.
+If you can't find what you are looking for,

-Post an idea
+Post an idea.

-Get feedback from the IBM team to refine your idea
+Get feedback from the IBM team and other customers to refine your idea.

 IBM does not intend to provide a solution to this request.
 An existing solution is available and additional information was not provided to indicate how it does not satisfy the request.
 Using virtual IP addresses with proxy ARP controlled through the preferred interface list allows a user to accomplish a switch between two physical lines without changes to existing support.